 Gyewol

-Okay, firstly, this bar was probably my favorite on this entire list.
-Not only were the drinks delicious and unique, but it’s owned by a couple who are the sweetest AND most talented bartenders and all-around lovely people.
+Okay, firstly: this bar was probably my favorite on this entire list.
+Not only were the drinks delicious and inventive, but it’s owned by a couple who are the sweetest and most talented bartenders and all-around lovely people.

-Now on to the drinks!
-There are 12 signature cocktails, one for each month of the year, each one built around whatever is in season or a holiday or tradition that falls in that month.
+Now, on to the drinks.
+There are 12 signature cocktails, one for each month of the year, each built around whatever is in season or a holiday or tradition that falls in that month.

-Honestly, it’s difficult to pick a favorite, but after trying 8 of the drinks (I was aiming for all 12 but couldn’t do it in the end).
-My favorites were The Picnic (May), which is in the photo above in the upper right, made with soju, strawberry, green apple, triple sec, and topped with frozen strawberries.
+It’s honestly difficult to pick a favorite, but after trying eight of them (I was aiming for all 12 and fell just short, a personal tragedy), I landed on two.
+The Picnic (May), pictured above in the upper right, is made with soju, strawberry, green apple, and triple sec, then topped with frozen strawberries.

-The Campfire (November), which is in the photo above in the bottom left, is made with an apple spirit, whiskey, maple syrup, and an applewood smoked marshmallow.
+The Campfire (November), pictured above in the bottom left, is made with an apple spirit, whiskey, maple syrup, and an applewood smoked marshmallow.

 Four-panel collage of drinks on a bar: brown iced cocktail with garnish, a glass of water, a teapot with tea, and a tall pale beverage with rosemary garnish.

-Next time I am in Seoul, I need to go back and try the other 4 drinks because they also looked very good.
+Next time I’m in Seoul, I need to go back for the other four, because they looked incredible too.

-D.Still isn’t a speakeasy per se, but it definitely feels like one as you turn down a side street in the middle of Hongdae, the city’s notoriously chaotic student and nightlife district, and walk through the door.
+D.Still isn’t a speakeasy per se, but it sure feels like one.
+You turn down a side street in the middle of Hongdae, the city’s notoriously chaotic student and nightlife district, and walk through the door into calm.

-I absolutely loved every drink I had here, especially their take on the Bloody Mary.
-The menu changes from time to time, and the best place to see what’s currently being poured is on their Instagram.
+I loved every drink I had here, especially the take on the Bloody Mary.
+The menu changes from time to time, and the best place to see what’s being poured is the bar’s Instagram.

 It’s also walk-in only, so there’s no need to stress about a reservation.